Post-MCO Covid-19 Safety Policy

 - Cleaning staff will clean and disinfect all areas (e.g. offices, bathrooms, and common areas) used by the ill persons, focusing especially on frequently touched surfaces.

-All staff and students who have just returned from out of Malaysia (within 10 days), and not self-isolated, will require a mandatory 10 day leave of absence.
+All staff and students who have just returned from out of Malaysia (within last 10 days), and have not isolated, will require a mandatory 10 day leave of absence from school.

 10. Remote Learning for Homebound Children

 Children that may be required to stay at home include: